Duxah/FreePCB-2/ECDS.md

 ***
 ## [`Donate to development`](https://paypal.me/freepcb2)

 You can donate to the **freepcb.dev** resource fund.
-If you are using FreePcb-2 not in commercial interests, then you can just do something useful, for example, place a link on your site, or make a video instruction for the programs.
+If you are using FreePcb-2 not in commercial interests, then you can just do something useful, for example, place a link on your site or in social media, or make a video instruction for the programs.
 This is all considered a donation.
 Your donations are needed to support **freepcb.dev**.

 ***